the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 let isLawyer = false;
 ~~~~~~~

 Two other widely used data types are called **undefined** and **null**.
-Both are empty values, but they can be distinguished with this analogy: *"I always had the plan to have two children when I was young.
+Essentially both are empty values, but they can be distinguished with this metaphor: *"I always had the plan to have two children when I was young.
 Now, after I got my first kid with the name Liam, I still have the plan to have a second kid one day.
-But it's not defined yet (hence undefined).
-However, I am not planning to have a third child."*:
+But it's not defined yet (and therefore `undefined`).
+However, I am not planning to have a third child, so I keep it intentionally empty."*:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 let firstKidName = 'Liam';
 let secondKidName = undefined;
 let thirdKidName = null;
 ~~~~~~~

-The value `undefined` does not need to be defined as value.
-Instead, one can leave it just empty as well.
+It's worth to know that the value `undefined` does not need to be defined as value.
+Instead, one can just not initialize the variable.
 Try to output the following variable with a printing statement:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 let secondKidName;
 ~~~~~~~

 When using `null`, it signals a more deliberate choice of an empty value.
-For example, I do not have a middle name, so I leave it empty by choice:
+For example, I do not have a middle name, so I leave it empty by choice, not because it's not defined yet and may be defined in the future:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 let middleName = null;
 ~~~~~~~

 Newer and less used data types are [Symbol (ES2015)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) and [BigInt (ES2020)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) which I will not cover in this book, because they are not very much adopted yet.
+As a JavaScript beginner and even as advanced JavaScript developer, for a while you will not cross these data types.

 ![](images/data-types.png)